How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Boundary conditions and thermodynamics

 As long as liquid can flow freely through the meniscus, the momentum flux at $r\to 1$, that is $2\pi r \sigma_{rr}({r\to 1})$, is not restricted by the liquid bath.
-Since the proximity to the meniscus is irrelevant, the stress at $r \!\to \!1$ is governed ``internally'', that is solely by Eqs.~(\ref{eq:Howell-FvK-sym-1},\ref{eq:Howell-FvK-sym-2}), just like any other point in the bulk of the film.
-Mathematically, we express this physical condition by a homogeneous equation that involves derivatives of the stress potential $\Phi$ at $r\!\to \!1$ and is satisfied by the initial (pressurized) state of the bubble, where the stress is given everywhere by the isotropic surface tension.
-The most general BC of this type is:
+Mathematically, we express this physical condition by a \textit{homogeneous} equation that involves derivatives of the stress potential $\Phi$ at $r\!\to \!1$ and is satisfied by the initial (pressurized) state of the bubble, where the stress is given everywhere by the isotropic surface tension.
+A general BC of this type is:

-where $c_1,c_2$ are arbitrary (and may be in principle a function of $t$, and depend on the dimensionless parameters $\epsilon$ and/or $T$).
-Equation~(\ref{eq:BC-1-b-1}) is realized by choosing $c_1=0$ in Eq.~(\ref{app:general-BC}).
-While this specific choice cannot be justified (or ruled out) without carrying out an asymptotic matching analysis between the film and the meniscus, we checked that other choices do not significantly change the evolution of the bubble collapse.
-In Fig.~(\ref{fig:bcComp1}) we compare numerical solutions of Eqs.(\ref{eq:Howell-FvK-sym-1},\ref{eq:Howell-FvK-sym-2}) subjected to the BC.~(\ref{app:general-BC}) with different values of $c_1,c_2$, with no noticable change to the dynamics.
+where $c_1,c_2$ are arbitrary (and may be in principle functions of $t$, and depend on the dimensionless parameters $\epsilon$ and/or $T$).
+The BC $\pd_{rrr}\Phi \to 0$ in Eq.~\eqref{eq:BC-hom-2} of the main text is realized by choosing $c_1=0$.
+We verified that the evolution of the bubble collapse is insensitive to other choices.